 - I say “no” when …

-Use your values to guide you and then, create the habit of actually using your standards when you’re making decisions.
-This is how you live a not only simple, but also intentional life.
+Use your values to guide you, and then get in the habit of using your standards when making decisions.
+This is how you live a not only simple but also intentional life.

 This is why finding joy in the little things is so important.
 When life is inevitably chaotic and overwhelming, we can be intentional about seeking out the magic around us.